 - 13. Just before serving, whip the cream with the remaining 1 tablespoon sugar.
 Serve the galette warm or at room temperature with a dollop of the sweetened whipped cream.

-Mimolette Cheese and Apple-Cranberry Galette Recipe © 2007 Laura Werlin.
-Photo © 2007 Maren Caruso.
+Mimolette, Apple and Cranberry Galette Recipe © 2007 Laura Werlin.
+Photo © 2014 Linda Nightwood.
 All rights reserved.